Steppe Sisters Annual Meeting & Lecture

 The activities of the Steppe Sisters are currently supported by the Alexander von Humboldt Foundation’s Alumni Award for innovative networking initiatives.
 As part of this support, we are delighted to offer travel bursaries of up to £200 for postgraduates and early career researchers based in the UK.
 These bursaries are intended to help defray the costs of travel and accommodation expenses.

-We have a limited number of spots available for this meeting.
 There is no registration fee.
-To apply to participate in the Steppe Sisters Annual Meeting & Lecture please complete and submit the online application form as soon as possible, but at the latest by Monday 31 July 2023.
-For additional queries, please contact Dilnoza Duturaeva email@example.com.
+To apply for participation in the Steppe Sisters Annual Meeting & Lecture please complete and submit the online application form as soon as possible.
+The deadline for in-person attendance is Monday, 31st July 2023, and for online participation, it is Sunday, 15th October 2023.
+We encourage you to submit your application early to secure your spot at the event.
+For additional queries, please contact Dilnoza Duturaeva firstname.lastname@example.org.

 To learn more about the inaugural Steppe Sisters Meeting and the Early Career Conference that took place last year in Tashkent, please refer to our recent Newsletter or read the corresponding blog post on ArchéOrient.
 For additional information and updates, please visit our website.
 We look forward to welcoming you to the 2nd Steppe Sisters Annual Meeting at the University of York.